Back

 "The Commission claims Meta lacks effective age verification measures and fails to identify and remove underage accounts."

-Meta, which officially sets its minimum user age at 13, has strongly disagreed with the preliminary findings.
-The company stated that it already employs detection and removal systems designed to identify underage users and remove them from the platform.
+Meta has disagreed with the preliminary findings.
+The company stated that it already uses detection and removal systems to identify underage users.
+It also noted that age verification remains an industry-wide challenge and that it plans to announce additional measures to address the issue.